HelpMe-Pls/Life-Engineering/Tips & Tools/Writing.md

 - Continuously launching, improving, and iterating until you have the perfect combination of digital products that create a desired high base income (where its minimum is equal to 6 months of your living fixed costs).
 - If you don’t make more than you spend, your product/service isn’t broad or good enough.
 > You need people to buy your product in order to get results → be able to improve the product → become an expert yourself.

+> [!info] The process
+> When you have your product stack built out, your main focuses are:
+> - Growing an audience with broad attractive content.
+> - Nurturing that audience with lead magnets and weekly emails (while promoting your products inside)
+> - Launching cohorts, courses, community, price increases, or special offers every 2-3 months to your email list and on social media.
 ## Market research
 ### Filter out your top performers
 - Things to write about: